North Carolina

 • Launched 2022

-North Carolina’s Personal Education Student Account for Children with Disabilities program provides families of students with special needs who meet the federal definition of a “child with disabilities” under the Individuals with Disabilities Education Act (IDEA) an account with a maximum annual allocation of $9,000 ($17,000 for students with certain disabilities) for educational and therapeutic uses, including private school tuition.
-The accounts may also be used for education-related transportation.
-Learn more about this program’s funding, eligibility, legal history, and regulations on this page.
+North Carolina’s Personal Education Student Account (ESA) for Children with Disabilities program provides families of students with special needs who meet the federal definition of a “child with disabilities” under the Individuals with Disabilities Education Act (IDEA) an account with a maximum annual allocation of $9,000 ($17,000 for students with certain disabilities) for educational and therapeutic uses, including private school tuition and education-related transportation.

 We do not administer this program.